 3.)
 Use the Light While You Have it

 There is no bad weather.
-If the sun or its light it visible, use it!
+If the sun is out and visible, use it!
 Naturally, try to be in a location for sunrises and sunsets.
 On overcast days, look for small scenes to shoot or find a winter waterscape with some ice and flowing water.
-On bright days, try to use the sun as to backlight snow covered trees or contrast the blue sky with the white all around the landscape.
+On bright days, try to use the sun to backlight snow-covered trees or contrast the blue sky with the white all around the landscape.
 Find small scenes or frost to capture.
 Look for interesting patterns in the trees or on pinecones.
 No matter the type of day present, push yourself to find something interesting to shoot each day.
 Alright, unless you are in blizzard conditions, then you can remain in bed.

 4.)
 Keep your Camera and Gear Warm